NashC/startup_press_release_analyzer/README.md

 ##Project Overview
 **Project Summary:**
-Performed NLP text analysis on large corpus of startup press releases.
+Performed NLP text analysis on large corpus of Startup press releases.
+Used TF-IDF and NMF to find latent topics.
+Explored how latent topics vary by industry and location.

 **Process:**